An Exploration of Learnt Representations of W Jets: Experiments

-The VAEs are implemented in Tensorflow~\cite{tensorflow2015-whitepaper}, Tensorflow Probability~\cite{dillon2017tensorflow} and Keras~\cite{chollet2015keras} built with a Particle Flow Network~\cite{Komiske:2018cqr} encoder which takes input jets as point clouds $x$, and a dense decoder which outputs jets $\rho$ with the same structure.
-The encoder parameterizes means and variances $\mu(x)$, $\sigma(x)^2$ for a multivariate diagonal normal distribution with 256 dimensions, from which latent space coordinates $z$ are sampled.
+\paragraph{Data and Architecture} A sample of $6\times10^5$ $W$ jets were simulated with transverse momenta in the range $500 \, \text{--} \, 600 \; \text{GeV}$ using a standard pipeline descriped in Appendix~\ref{app:dataetc}.
+The 50 largest-momentum particles are selected and stored as 3-vectors $(p_T, \eta, \phi)$.
+The momenta $p_T$ are prescaled so that their sum is one for each jet.
+Two VAEs with identical architecture are trained: \texttt{VAE\_uncent} (\texttt{VAE\_cent}) is trained on jets which have not (have) been centered in the detector.
+The VAEs are built with a Particle Flow Network~\citep{Komiske:2018cqr} encoder which takes input jets as point clouds $\vx$, and a dense decoder which outputs jets $\rho$ with the same structure.
+The encoder parameterizes means and variances $\boldsymbol{\mu}(\vx)$, $\boldsymbol{\sigma}(\vx)^2$ for a multivariate diagonal normal distribution with 256 dimensions, from which latent space coordinates $\vz$ are sampled.
 The loss function,

-is composed of a reconstruction term $\hat{S}$, which is chosen to be a sharp Sinkhorn~\cite{sinkhorn1967,Cuturi2013SinkhornDL,schmitzer2019stabilized} approximation to the EMD, and a KL divergence term which penalizes information encoding in the latent space and which can be decomposed into a sum of separate contributions from each latent direction. $\hat{S}$ is dimensionless due to the $H_T \equiv \sum p_T$ rescaling of the jets, but it is related to true Sinkhorn distance between the physical jets by $S \equiv H_T \hat{S}$.
+is composed of a distortion ($D$) term $\hat{S}^2$, which is chosen to be a sharp Sinkhorn~\citep{sinkhorn1967,Cuturi2013SinkhornDL,schmitzer2019stabilized} approximation to the EMD, and a rate term ($R$) given by the expectation value of $\KL ( p(\vz|\vx) \Vert \mathcal{N} ( \vz ; \vzero, \mI )) $ which can be decomposed into a sum of separate contributions from each latent direction. $\hat{S}$ is dimensionless due to the $H_T \equiv \sum p_T$ rescaling of the jets, but it is related to true Sinkhorn distance between the physical jets by $S \equiv H_T \hat{S}$.
 Similarly, while the hyperparameter $\hat{\beta}$ is dimensionless, it is related to a dimensionful quantity defined as $\beta \equiv \left< H_T \right> \hat{\beta}$.
+The dimensionality of the latent space is chosen to be larger than the full dimensionality of the dataset (150), so that an identity map is in principle possible and the information capacity is primarily restricted by the rate constraint rather than an architectural bottleneck.